Airstack-xyz/airstack-frames-sdk/README.md

 ### `checkTokenHoldByFarcasterUser`

-Check If a Farcaster user of a given FID holds a list of ERC20/721/1155 tokens across Ethereum, Base, and Zora.
+Check If a Farcaster user of a given FID holds a list of ERC20/721/1155 tokens across Ethereum, Base, Degen, and other [Airstack-supported chains](#tokenblockchain).

 | Field   | Type                                                 | Required | Description                                                     |
 | ------- | ---------------------------------------------------- | -------- | --------------------------------------------------------------- |